RiatTahiri/color-generator/README.md

 # color-generator

- This simple website lets you generate random colors.
+ Simple Website that lets you generate random colors.

 ## Technologies Used